augfranco93/prc_RFLP/README.md

 # Scripts:
-prc_rflp_inSilico.py - Code to create restriction fragments using bactome library from python. pcrRFLP-Plot.R - Script to simulate a gel electrophoresis
+prc_rflp_inSilico.py - Code to create restriction fragments using bactome library from python.

+pcrRFLP-Plot.R - Script to simulate a gel electrophoresis.